B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 www.ntvg.nl, Nederlands Tijdschrift voor Geneeskunde 85.1.8 (22 February 1941)

 - Judith de la Parra-Samson, 21 July 1884, wife of Henry René Gustaaf de la Parra.
-She probably was related to Sophie Louise Jacobsen-Samson (7 July 1885).
 The couple had four children: Henry Johan ('Hans') Louis, René Helène, Juliette Sophie and Marinus Gustaaf.
 Two daughters survived the Shoa.
 Her last known address was Goudsbloemlaan 29 in The Hague.
 Judith de la Parra-Samson was taken away on 31 January 1944.
 She died in Auschwitz, on 1 October 1944, on the same day as the two daughters of her nephew, Henry Jacques.
-She was 60 jaar.
-A housemate survived the war, who probably was daughter Juliette.
+She was 60 years old.
+A housemate survived the war, probably daughter Juliette.

 - René Helène de la Parra (Netherlands Indies, 6 January 1912.
 Died 24 August 1993 in Leiden